🔄

 The secret to porcelain’s lasting beauty lies in its construction.
 Fired at extremely high temperatures, porcelain is denser and less porous than other materials like ceramic.
 This means it’s highly resistant to water, stains, and bacteria, making it a perfect choice for a wet environment like a shower.
 The non-porous surface isn’t affected by steam and won’t harbor mold or mildew, which often grows in porous grout lines.
 By following these simple maintenance tips, you’re not just cleaning; you’re preserving the integrity and beauty of the material.
 Your porcelain shower will remain a durable, hygienic, and stunning centerpiece in your bathroom for decades.

-How Porcelain Slabs Stack Up Against Other Materials
+Porcelain Slabs vs. Other Shower Materials

 When you’re planning a shower renovation, the material you choose for the walls is a huge decision.
 It impacts not just the look, but also your daily cleaning routine and the project's long-term durability.
 Porcelain slabs are a fantastic option, but it helps to see how they compare to other popular choices.
 Let's break down the key differences so you can feel confident in your decision.